The Renfrew Center of Pittsburgh

 Accepting more than 430 insurance plans across the country, The Renfrew Center has contracts with almost every managed care company for all levels of treatment and is a preferred provider for many insurance companies.

-The Renfrew Center of Pittsburgh now offers an Outpatient Group.
+The Renfrew Center of Pittsburgh offers the following Outpatient Groups.

 Eating Disorders Group